Start9Labs/sphinx-relay-startos/docs/instructions.md

 # Sphinx Relay (Instructions)

+*Please read carefully, or you are going to have a bad time!*

 ## Bitcoin and LND Dependencies

 Sphinx Relay depends on fully-synced Bitcoin and LND nodes, and it requires LND to be configured properly.
 EmbassyOS will inform you if there are any configuration issues and fix them for you!